backstage/backstage/.changeset/few-berries-deny.md

 Plugin catalog has been modified to use an experimental feature where you can customize the title of the create button.

-You can modify it by doing next:
+You can modify it by doing:

 ```typescript jsx
 import { catalogPlugin } from '@backstage/plugin-catalog';